dipu1591/PythonProject1/README.md

 <br/>

 To address these inquiries, the `Project_Solution.ipynb` file within this repository presents a comprehensive analysis, employing advanced statistical techniques and data preprocessing to visualize the findings.
 This approach not only elucidates the underlying patterns and trends in crime data but also equips the Hamburg Metropolitan Police with actionable insights to refine their operational strategies effectively.
+The data utilized within this project is contained within the `Crime.csv` file.

 <br/>